 If workers are stood down because of bad weather, or because the scaffold sheeting has become damaged and the working area is not safe then this can be costly and bad for the reputation of the companies involved (and the sanity of the site managers and project managers involved).
 In addition, main contractors typically face fines if a project over runs and so a rugged and reliable sheeting can act as a kind of ‘insurance’ against this event.

-Shrink wrap sheeting is used for these projects for three reasons; 1) A film size of up to 12 metres allows for a covering with far fewer joints between sheets than traditional scaffold sheeting which tends to be only 2 metres wide.
+Shrink wrap sheeting is used for these projects for three reasons; 1) A film size of up to 16 metres wide allows for a covering with far fewer joints between sheets than traditional scaffold sheeting which tends to be only 2-3 metres wide max.
 Where sheets of shrink wrap sheeting need to be joined, they are overlapped by approximately 30cm and heat welded together using a small hand held propane gas powered shrink wrapping gun.
 It is much easier to create a ‘final seal’ around a scaffolding with shrink wrap sheeting.

 Bridges are often in exposed locations, and subject to high wind loadings.
 Failure of the scaffold sheeting could mean a release of toxic material into the environment (bridges are normally over a water course of some kind).